c-oreills/twistwood/Tale 8.md

 # Synopsis
-Mausa runs through tall grass in the rain, holding her hat to her head in one hand and a bag in the other.
+[[Minor Characters#Mousa|Mousa]] runs through tall grass in the rain, holding her hat to her head in one hand and a bag in the other.
 As she crosses a stream with a twig bridge, the rain intensifies.

 She runs down a path towards a tree with windows and a door at the base.
 Firelight is visible from inside.